 About the inevitable in our transit through life.
 Our life is a journey, which begins and ends.
 Surfing and kitesurfing – a road.

-The one of our world, the one of waves and the wind.
+The road that leads to our world, the one of waves and the wind.

-It is more than evident, with a title as such, little positioning SEO can be achieved, unless it may take placet in the section of philosophy treatises, and that is to say a lot … so we better go to the topic and let it unfold by itself.
+It is more than evident, with a blog’s entry name as such, you can achieve little positioning in SEO, unless it is applied in the philosophy section, at most … so we should better go to the topic and let it unfold by itself.

 We’ll start with the first thing, surfing.
-The undeniable magic of go down a wave, and, logically, the bigger the wave, the more magic … isn’t it?
+The undeniable magic of going down a wave, and, logically, the bigger the wave, the more magic …

 It seemed an inconceivable notion that someone like McNamara, one of the “Godfathers” of surfing big waves, one day, would be challenged this way.
 In fact, if you think better, all in life it’s inevitable.

-McNamara, is a Hawaii resident, Garrett for name, was on the lineup the day that Laird Hamilton, who was once the most influential ambassador of the sport of surfing, was towed for the first time into a real big wave.
+McNamara, is a Hawaiian resident, Garrett for name.
+Garrett was on the lineup the day that Laird Hamilton, who was once the most influential ambassador of the sport of surfing, was towed for the first time into a real big wave.

 That fact marked an era and a new challenge, that of being able to ride off waves so big and fast that you could only access them if you were towed by a wave runner device.
 McNamara saw in that modality his future and afterward came the successes and several recognized records in catching big waves around the world, including having rided a wave of 78 feet – the largest ever officially measured – that was off the coast of Nazaré, Portugal.